La Paz in July 2026: Balandra, Heat & No Sargassum

 Los Cabos is easier if you want a resort-first trip where the pool, spa, restaurants, and direct flights do most of the work.
 La Paz is better if you want a real Baja city, seafood, Balandra, Espiritu Santo, and a less packaged beach base.

 A split trip can work well: fly into Los Cabos, spend a few resort days, then drive to La Paz for beaches and boat trips.
-Read Los Cabos in July if you are choosing between the two.
+If you want to turn that into a longer Baja loop, use the best Mexico road trips guide for route structure.
+Read Los Cabos in July if you are choosing between the two, or compare La Paz in August if you can move the same Baja plan later in summer.

 Simple July Itinerary